UltraOS/UltraProtocol/README.md

 ### Binary Stack

 Defines various options related to the address passed in the arch-specific SP register on handover.

 - `stack` (string/unsigned) - shorthand alias for `stack/size`.
 Also allows a literal "auto".
 - `stack/size` (unsigned, optional, default=16K) - page aligned size of the stack to allocate.
 - `stack/allocate-at` (string/unsigned, default=\<implementation-defined\>) - address where to allocate the stack

 ### Video Mode & Framebuffer

 Defines options related to the video-mode set by the loader before handover.

 - `video-mode` - (string, optional, default="auto") - shorthand. `"auto"` implies native width/height, `null` or `"unset"` are also allowed, `ultra_framebuffer_attribute` is not generated if this is the case.
 - `video-mode/width` - (unsigned, optional, default=\<native\>) - requests a specific framebuffer width
 - `video-mode/height` - (unsigned, optional, default=\<native\>) - requests a specific framebuffer height
 - `video-mode/bpp` (unsigned, optional, default=32) - requests a specific framebuffer bits per pixel value
 - `video-mode/format` (string, optional, default="auto") - requests a specific framebuffer format, one of `"auto"`, `"rgb888"`, `"bgr888"`, `"rgbx8888"`, `"xrgb8888"` (any case).
 This option is not affected by `constraint` and is always matched exactly if specified.
 - `video-mode/constraint` (string, optional, default="at-least") - specifies a constraint for the video mode, one of "at-least", "exactly"

 ### Kernel Modules

 Ultra protocol offers different types of modules: classic file-backed modules as well as raw RAM allocations.

 The following options must be used to request a module:

 - `kernel-as-module` - (bool, optional, default=false) - requests the loader to pass the full kernel binary as a separate module, this can be used for parsing additional debug information, enforcing memory protection for program headers from an ELF file or any other purpose.
 - `module` - (string) - shorthand alias for `module/path`
 - `module/type` (string, optional, default="file") - one of "file" or "memory".
 File modules require a path argument and simply make the loader preload a file from disk into RAM.
 Memory modules are used to request general purpose contiguous zeroed memory allocations without any backing, and can be used for bootstrapping kernel allocators or any other purpose.
 - `module/size` (unsigned/string, optional*, default="auto") - defines the size of the module.
 Mandatory for "memory" modules.
   Can be used to truncate or extend "file" modules, if this is bigger than the file size, the rest of the memory is zeroed.
 - `module/name` - (string, optional, default=\<implementation-defined\>) - name of the module that the kernel receives
 - `module/path` - (string, optional*) - specifies the path for the module to load in a loader-defined format, if applicable
 - `module/load-at` (unsigned/string, optional, default="anywhere") - specifies the load address for the module or "anywhere"

 Each directive generates a separate `ultra_module_info_attribute`

 ### Miscellaneous

-- `identity-map-lower-half` - (bool, optional, default=true) - if set to `true`, identity maps the entire RAM in the lower half.
-More details are provided in the "State After Handoff" section.
-Only applicable for 64-bit higher half kernels.

-- `null-guard` - (bool, optional, default=false) - if set to `true`, the first physical page is not identity mapped to prevent accidental `NULL` accesses.
-Only applicable for 64-bit kernels.
+- `higher-half-exclusive` - (bool, optional, default=false) - if set to `true`, no identity mappings are provided for lower half.

-- `higher-half-exclusive` - (bool, optional, default=false) - if set to `true`, relocates all `address` fields to higher half and doesn't provide any identity mappings for lower half.
-Only applicable for 64-bit higher half kernels.
+  All loader-provided attribute `address` fields are relocated to higher half if present.
+Only applicable for higher-half kernels.

 ---